nonethewiser 2 years ago

 Anyone knows how this compares to Tabnine?

-• marcusbuffett a year ago
+• marcusbuffett 2 years ago

 Copilot is a million times better then Tabnine.
 Tabnine was promising, but totally stopped making any improvements to the model after it got bought out years ago.

-• stuaxo a year ago
+• stuaxo 2 years ago

 Is Tabnine still going (and is it any good?)
 I used to use Kite back in the day.